SeqWare/public-workflows/DEWrapperWorkflow/README.md

         docker pull seqware/seqware_full
         docker pull pancancer/pcawg-delly-workflow

+### Worker Host Docker Image Build for DKFZ

+#### Option 1 - Download

+Note, if you have been given a .tar of the DKFZ workflow you can skip the build below and just import it directly into Docker:

+        docker load < /tmp/dkfz_dockered_workflows_1.0.132-1.tar

+#### Option 2 - Build

-You need to get and build the DKFZ portion:
+You need to get and build the DKFZ workflow since we are not allowed to redistribute it on DockerHub:

         git clone git@github.com:SeqWare/docker.git

-See https://github.com/SeqWare/docker/tree/develop/dkfz_dockered_workflows for downloading Roddy bundles of data/binaries.
+See the [README](https://github.com/SeqWare/docker/tree/develop/dkfz_dockered_workflows) for how to downloading Roddy bundles of data/binaries and build this Docker image.

         cd ~/gitroot/docker/dkfz_dockered_workflows/
         # you need to download the Roddy binary, untar/gz, and move the Roddy directory into the current git checkout dir